871: The Danish invasion army beats Saxon Ethelred of Wessex at the Battle of Basing.

 1964: Kenneth Kaunda becomes premier of Northern Rhodesia.

-1969: The Beatles moved from Twickenham Film Studios to Apple studios in London to start recording the Get Back LP.
-Organist Billy Preston was brought into the sessions by George Harrison, who said later it would ensure the others were on their “best behaviour”.
+1969: The Beatles move from Twickenham Film Studios to Apple studios in London to start recording what eventually becomes the Let It Be album.
+Organist Billy Preston is brought into the sessions by George Harrison, who said later it would ensure the others were on their “best behaviour”.

 1972: David Bowie claims to be bisexual during an interview with Melody Maker.
 On the same day, an anti-internment march is held at Magilligan Strand, Co Derry; as the march nears the internment camp it is stopped by members of the Green Jackets and the Parachute Regiment of the British Army, who use barbed wire to close off the beach.